 Free Weights

-One thing you might find after a while is that the resistance bands will eventually limit your progress.
+Many of my clients find after a while that the resistance bands eventually limit their progress.

 They are also not an exact science for keeping track of your training data, so I would suggest investing in some adjustable dumbbells.